wp-plugins/kimili-flash-embed/readme.txt

 Specifies whether users are allowed to use the Tab key to move keyboard focus out of a Flash movie and into the surrounding HTML (or the browser, if there is nothing focusable in the HTML following the Flash movie).
 The default value is true if this attribute is omitted.

 **allowfullscreen**
 Enables full-screen mode.
 The default value is false if this attribute is omitted.
-You must have version 9,0,28,0 or greater of Flash Player installed to use full-screen mode.
+You must have version 9.0.28.0 or greater of Flash Player installed to use full-screen mode.

 **allowscriptaccess**
 Controls the ability to perform outbound scripting from within a Flash SWF.
-The default value is 'always' if this attribute is omitted.
+If omitted, the default value is "sameDomain" in most situations, except if the user's Flash Player version is lower than 9.0.115.0 and the Flash movie is published for FP7 or earlier.
+In that case, the default will be "always".

 **allownetworking**
 Controls a SWF file's access to network functionality.
 The default value is 'all' if this attribute is omitted.